 There are various ideas on this matter.
-Of late, some consensus emerged that genuine seigniorage in the form of money-on-account, cash and future digital cash should be treated in the same way as coins are entered in the books all along.
+Of late, some consensus emerged that genuine seigniorage in the form of money-on-account, cash and future digital cash has the properties of equity rather than a liability, and that it should be treated in the same way as coins are entered in the books all along.
 Central-bank credit to banks, by contrast, would be treated as a loan.

-Thomas Mayer has identified > Seven ways of how sovereign money can be brought into circulation
+Thomas Mayer of the Swiss Vollgeld-Initiative has identified > Seven ways of how sovereign money can be brought into circulation

 Similarly > Accounting for Sovereign Money.
-Why State-Issued Money is Not 'Debt' by Dyson/Hodgson of Positive Money.
+Why State-Issued Money is Not 'Debt' by Ben Dyson and Graham Hodgson of Positive Money.

 • For all who like to put monetary matters straight in terms of accounting, Andrew Jackson has described > The transition process from bank money to central-bank sovereign money in balance sheets.

 • Uli Kortsch (The Monetary Trust Initiative) and Jamie Walton (American Monetary Institute) on > Public Money Accounting Principles in the US.

 A number of modellings – based on different approaches such as DSGE, system dynamics and stock-flow-analysis – came up with basically convergent findings.
 Sovereign money would not only be safe, but also bring about significantly more financial and economic stability, non-volatile normal interest rates, low inflation, financial assets and debt not growing in disproportion to GDP, and a higher level of output and employment: